eicastroc/steelmaking101/README.md

 where basic python scripts are used for studying basic steelmaking theory.

-The material will be available in spanish and english.
+In the future, all the material will be available in spanish and english.